Canada · 2026

 • Basic groceries (bread, milk, vegetables, meat)

-• Prescription drugs & most medical devices
+• Prescription drugs and most medical devices

-• Exports of goods & services
+• Exports of goods and services

 • International passenger transportation

-• Agriculture & fishing products (most)
+• Most agriculture and fishing products

-GST/HST Exempt Supplies
+Exempt Supplies (No ITCs)

-• Residential rent & long-term accommodation
+• Residential rent and long-term accommodation

-• Most health & dental services
+• Most health and dental services

 • Child care services